How Do We Get Customers?

-“When a new customer walks through our doors, they are immediately struck by how clean everything is and how fresh everything smells,” says Myles Baker, President of Premier Martial Arts.
+“When a new customer walks through our doors, they are immediately struck by how clean everything is and how fresh everything smells,” says Myles Baker, Vice President of Premier Martial Arts.
 “Our instructors are the most experienced in their markets, and they are able to provide the best possible martial arts experience.
 Our instructors are personable, professional and build meaningful relationships with our customers.
 This is why our customers stay with us for several years on average: they cannot get an experience that is as professional and engaging anywhere else.”

 Our customers are primarily children, ages 5-15, and this is where being professional and providing a clean, well-lit atmosphere that is as fun as it is rewarding is crucial.
 Parents are encouraged to watch their children take classes, which gives them insight into how much their children are benefitting.

 “Parents are sending their kids to us in record numbers,” says Eric Arriaga, owner of a Premier Martial Arts franchise in Harlingen, Texas.
 “There’s a lot of issues out there, such as bullying, attention deficit disorders, discipline issues, obesity and others that parents are eager to address.
 We evaluate our students individually with their parents so that we can put their children in the program that best addresses their immediate concerns.
 Our programs are designed to empower our students to become more confident, more respectful and more fit, while also becoming great martial artists.”

 Premier Martial Arts offers robust ongoing marketing support